 Sometimes faces can be better than names, or maps better than addresses.
 Sprinkle image elements into blocks to remove some of that text.

 But this version is more interesting, without losing any vital information:

-The workflow within apps might be complex, with many options along the way, but the messages they publish shouldn’t be.
-Use interactive elements in messages to break workflows into steps, and only show what’s needed for the current step.
+The workflow within apps might be complex, with many options along the way, but the face they present doesn't have to be.
+Use interactive components to break workflows into steps, and only show what’s needed for the current step.
 Let interaction choices reveal further information or options when they’re necessary, not before.